kalekundert/vim-coiled-snake/README.md

   The best way to illustrate how this works is with an example:

       function! g:CoiledSnakeConfigureFold(fold)

           " Don't fold nested classes.
           if a:fold.type == 'class'
               let a:fold.max_level = 1

+          " Don't fold nested functions, but do fold methods (i.e. functions " nested inside classes).
-          " Fold methods, but not nested functions. elseif a:fold.type == 'function'
+          elseif a:fold.type == 'function'
+              let a:fold.max_level = 1
-              if a:fold.parent.type == 'class':
+              if get(a:fold.parent, 'type') == 'class'
                   let a:fold.max_level = 2
-              else:
-                  let a:fold.max_level = 2

-          " Only fold imports if there are at least 5 of them. elseif a:fold.type == 'import'
-              let a:fold.min_lines = 5
               endif

+          " Only fold imports if there are at least 3 of them. elseif a:fold.type == 'import'
+              let a:fold.min_lines = 3
+          endif

-          " If the whole program is shorter than 50 lines, don't fold " anything.
+          " If the whole program is shorter than 30 lines, don't fold " anything.
-          if line('$') < 50
+          if line('$') < 30
               let a:fold.ignore = 1
           endif

       endfunction

   ``Fold`` object attributes: